m5stack/m5-docs/docs/en/tool/usb_downloader.md

 ## Description

-USB downloader is a USB-to-UART converter.
+**ESP32-Downloader**  is a USB-to-UART converter.
 It can be used to download firmware form PC to Microprocessor devices.

 TXD led, RXD led, Power led and 6pin @ 2.54mm bus sockets.